The seasonal event known colloquially as the Yosemite Firefall is perhaps the most impressive natural phenomenon to occur in any US National Park.

 Compare these two photos, one facing directly on and one from the side of it:

-There will be plenty of places to shoot from which I discuss in the next section of this guide.
-Which you choose should depend on the conditions or your personal photographic preference.
+There will be plenty of places to shoot from, which I will discuss in the next section of this guide.

 📸 Best Places to Photograph Yosemite Firefall